How can you set up your household budget?

-Royalties you receive from others using your intellectual property (such as music you’ve written)
+Royalties you receive from others using your intellectual property (such as music you’ve composed)

-Income from renting out any real estate that you are the owner of
+Income from renting out any real estate that you own

 Social security payments and transfers of any kind you receive from governmental authorities such as family allowances and pensions